CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 |65536     |4.519           |9.379        |
 |1048576   |71.374          |86.858       |
 |16777216  |1082.067        |1502.197     |

+## Questions

+* I think the bottleneck is memory I/O. Without using shared-memory, it's very inefficient for adjacent threads accessing memory with huge physical distance.
+Even using work-efficient scan implementation, GPU still cannot beat CPU implemetation.
+For GPU scan and compaction implementations, array size of power of two can obtain better performance than non-power-of-two array size.
+On CPU, non-power-of-tow doesn't seem to have huge influence.
+* optimized block size of each implementation, refer to **Find an Optimized BlockSize for Each Implementation**.
+* comparison of different implementations of scan and compaction, refer to **Performance Analysis**.

+* output of test-program, refer to **Example Output**.

+## Build
+Modified `CMakeLists.txt` for adding new files `radixsort.h` and `radixsort.cu`.

 ## Example Output
 Copy and paste from one execution: